IQSS/dataverse-pm/README.md

 Tracking issues:
 - Provide predictable, accessible locations to record and retrieve status on any activity requiring tracking.
 - Contain links to documentation, communications channels (e.g., Slack, Zulip), and other related resources.
-- Occasionally appear on the Sprint Board when
+- Occasionally appear on the Sprint Board when needed to account for on-going work not related to development (e.g., DevOps work).

 Dataverse Project team members should create a tracking issue in this repository whenever they need tasks tracked, managed, and reported on across multiple sprints.